Familial Hypercholesterolemia (FH) is a condition characterized by elevated levels of ‘bad’ or low-density lipoprotein (LDL) cholesterol.

 LDL particles transport cholesterol from the liver to the extremities, while HDL particles transport cholesterol from the extremities back to the liver, where it is removed from the body.

-The genes associated with familial hypercholesterolemia are LDLR, that codes for the LDL receptor, APOB that codes for apolipoprotein B100 and PCSK9 genes that code for proprotein convertase subtilisin/kexin type 9, which promotes intracellular degradation by binding to LDLR.
+The genes associated with familial hypercholesterolemia are LDLR, which codes for the LDL receptor, APOB that codes for apolipoprotein B100, and PCSK9 genes that code for proprotein convertase subtilisin/Kexin type 9, which promotes intracellular degradation by binding to LDLR.

 80% of FH incidences are due to variations in the LDLR genes, followed by variations in the APOB and PCSK9 genes.